15 Best Things to Do in Bryce Canyon National Park

 Distance: 1.0 miles / 1.6 km

-The Bristlecone Loop Trail is arguably the easiest, kid-friendly day hike in all of Bryce Canyon National Park.
+The Bristlecone Loop Trail is arguably the easiest, kid-friendly day hike in all of Bryce Canyon National Park!

-I say this because the vast majority of trails that begin off Bryce Canyon Road descend steeply down into the canyon, which inevitably makes for a steep climb back up to the top on the return hike.
-However, the Bristlecone Loop on the far southern end of the park traverses through a mostly flat Ponderosa forest out to a beautiful viewpoint above the Riggs Spring Loop Trail.
+I say this because the vast majority of trails that begin off Bryce Canyon Road descend quickly below the canyon rim, which inevitably makes for a steep climb back up to the top on the return hike.

 Read My Separate Post: Bristlecone Loop Trail